 What is a bounce back loan?

 To protect directors from being made personally liable in any case of default, lenders of such loans are not able to request personal guarantees.
 The company itself, is liable for any defaults, such as being unable to pay back the loan in the future, therefore protecting the director’s personal finances.
 Always providing the director has “acted reasonably and responsibly”.
+If you wan't to read a bit more about the loans there has been a House of Commons report which you can download here

 What can the company use bounce back loans for?